santi1s/Big-Data/Big-Data/Welcome.md

 Welcome to Azure Big Data and Analytics Team.
-If you look in to one or more below technologies then this is the right place to look in to.
+If you are supporting one or more below technologies then this is the right place to look in to.